-- Call your nursing provider. - If this is an expected death and your loved one does not want resuscitation or CPR, do not call 911.
+- If this is an expected death, the staff will not call 911.
 This is not a medical emergency.
-Calling 911 could mean that CPR and transfer to the hospital are started. - This is a special time for you to express your grief and spend as much time as you need with your loved one.
-Do not be afraid to touch, hug, kiss or lie down beside your loved one. - When you're ready, contact the funeral home.
-The funeral home may wish to speak to a family member. - Ask the health care team about grief and bereavement support services available for you and your family.
+Calling 911 could mean that CPR and transfer to the hospital are started. - A doctor will be called to certify the death. - This is a special time for you to express your grief and spend as much time as you need with your loved one.
+Do not be afraid to touch, hug, kiss or lie down beside your loved one. - When you're ready, ask the staff to contact the funeral home.
+The funeral home may wish to speak to a family member. - You may be asked to collect your loved one's belongings as soon as 24 hours after the death. - Ask the health care team about bereavement support services available for you and your family.